The only pressure I’m under is the pressure I’ve put on myself.

 I believe that some clarification is warranted…

 Yes, we’re all likely to eventually feel pressure in situations where we’re being pressured.
 However, being pressured is an external force, whereas feeling pressure is internal.
 We are being pressured when someone or something else is attempting to persuade, influence, or coerce us into particular actions, behaviors, commitments, worldviews, etc. We may feel pressure when we’re being pressured to engage in something that we either want to do or that we should do.
 There is also the possibility that we’re being pressured into something that we both want to do and should do.
 And sometimes, we believe that we don’t know what to do, but feel pressure because we realize that we should do something—because if we don’t do anything, we’ll experience an ever-increasing feeling of pressure.
 Let’s call this phenomenon “experiencing a growing anxiety.”
 This last situation—experiencing a growing anxiety—usually (but not always) occurs when individuals know what they should do, but are choosing to either pretend that they don’t know what to do or completely ignore the reality of their circumstances.
-In other words, anxiety is often caused by some form of avoidance.
+In other words, anxiety is often caused by some form of avoidance and/or an unhealthy need for control.

 Now, some may wonder why any of us would avoid doing something that we know that we should do.
 For that matter, many of us would probably question why most people would choose not to do something that they would want to do, right?